alombi/alombi/README.md

 # Hello.
 I'm alombi
 Welcome to my GitHub page.
 Here you can find some informations about me and my projects.

 Currently, I'm a student in Italy and I enjoy programming in my free time.

-The programming languages I know are JavaScript and Python, but I enjoy a lot writing some CSS too.
+I write JavaScript and some Python, and I really enjoy CSS (and SCSS as well), Svelte, Vue, Node and Flask.
-I also like web development, and so far I've used Node, Svelte, Vue, Flask and SCSS.

-I'm thinking about learning Fastify (Node framework), Go or Swift.
-I know a bit of Julia for some data science and math stuff.

 ## Projects
 These are some of my usable and stable projects: